dave1010/Asdfghjkl/README.md

 Named after the Deadmau5' song Asdfghjkl, as the mouse is dead and you use a Qwerty keyboard instead.

 **Double tap Cmd to see an overlay on your screen.
 Tap a corresponding key to select that area, then tap again (and again) to drill down.
-Tap space to click the refined target.**
+Tap space to click the refined target.
+Press backspace to zoom back out to the previous level.**

 The package now ships a SwiftUI/AppKit macOS app lifecycle that installs a global CGEvent tap to capture double-Cmd activation and routes key presses into the `InputManager`.
 Borderless